-Download and Print: Testing Instructions.
+Download and Print: Drug Testing Instructions.

-Using a drug test kit to test someone is only part of the solution because without the correct testing procedure you will never be sure if the results are accurate and the donor hasn’t cheated.
+Using a drug test kit to test someone is only part of the process because without the correct testing procedure you will never be sure if the results are accurate and the donor hasn’t cheated.
 So follow the method we use when testing a client.

 Never give prior notice to the person your drug testing.
 Even short notice may allow a “user” to try and beat the drug test.
 Don’t be fooled!
 People will go to great lengths to try to cheat the test.
 “Trust me we see it every day.”